Mapping Broadband Gaps to Deploy Broadband to Power Precision Agriculture

 c.
 Layer in Supplementary Data:

-Employee classifications and federal subsidy records further enrich the models for higher agricultural mapping accuracy.
+Employee classifications and federal subsidy records further enrich the models, thereby improving agricultural mapping accuracy.

 The Result: Coverage maps of agricultural areas

 Now we can bring all the data and models together.
-The image below is an example of how CostQuest overlays FCC Broadband Data Collection (BDC) data on the Broadband Fabric, agricultural structure and land data, in the Hexagonal Grid System format.
+The image below shows an example of how CostQuest overlays FCC Broadband Data Collection (BDC) data on CostQuest’s Broadband Location Fabric, agricultural structures, and land data in the Hexagonal Grid System format.

-An example of FCC Broadband Data Collection (BDC) data layered on the Broadband Fabric, agricultural structure and land data, in the Hexagonal Grid System format.
+An example map of FCC Broadband Data Collection (BDC) data (Version 4) layered on CostQuest’s Location Fabric (Version 4), agricultural structure, and land data, in the Hexagonal Grid System format.

-Next, CostQuest combines statistical models to detect where coverage is and where coverage may not exist for agricultural areas on or near where it is needed.
-The image below is a specific example of our team working to detect the existence of fiber coverage in this agricultural area based on the reported service to the active BSLs (Broadband Serviceable Location) highlighted in bright green.
+Next, CostQuest combines statistical models to detect where coverage exists and where it may not, in agricultural areas where it is needed.
+The image below shows a specific example of our team working to detect fiber coverage in this agricultural area based on reported service to the active BSLs (Broadband Serviceable Locations) highlighted in bright green.

 The result of our agriculture mapping process: A multi-source, geospatially validated structure-level understanding of where broadband coverage, both landline and mobility, is and isn’t across America’s agricultural regions.